drighelli/BBCC.OSCA/README.md

 ## Learning objectives

 Attendees will learn how to analyze multi-condition single-cell RNA-seq from raw data to statistical analyses and result interpretation.
-Students will learn where the critical steps and methods choices are and will be able to leverage large-data resources to analyze datasets comprising millions of cells.

 In particular, participants will learn:

 * How to perform data exploration, normalization, and dimensionality reduction.
 * How to identify cell types/states and marker genes.
 * How to correct for batch effects and integrate multiple samples.
-(TBD)
 * How to perform differential expression and differential abundance analysis between conditions.
-(TBD)

 ## Time outline